antmicro/rowhammer-tester/docs/source/lpddr4_test_board.md

 ## Board configuration

-First insert the LPDDR4 DRAM module into the socket [`J9`](#lpddr4-test-board_J9) and make sure that jumpers are set in correct positions:
+First insert the LPDDR4 testbed into the socket [`J9`](#lpddr4-test-board_J9) and make sure that jumpers are set in correct positions:

 * the VDDQ switch ([`J7`](#lpddr4-test-board_J7)) should be set in the `1V1` position
 * [`MODE1`](#lpddr4-test-board_MODE1) switch should be set in the FLASH position